MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0003-previousversionnotfound.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0003
-The previous version was not found
+The previous version of the extension could not be found.

 ## Description
-The previous version was not found.
+The previous version of the extension, used as a baseline for detecting breaking changes, could not be found in the package cache folder.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)
 ## See Also